rishiraj88/leasing/README.md

 However, the app may be easily extended to add lessor and administrator use cases.

 ## Technologies Used to Build the Application
-- Angular 18 (Frontend development with Angular 18 is actively underway on 'develop' branch.)
+- Angular 18 (Frontend aap with Angular 18 is being developed on 'develop' branch.)
-- Java 17
+- Java 17 / 21
 - Spring Boot 3.2.5
 - MySQL 8.0.31 (containerized)
 - JPA 3.1.0 (Jakarta Persistence API)
 - Hibernate 6.4.4 for ORM
-- Docker
+- Docker with docker-compose
 - Gradle with Maven
 - Flyway for database migration
 - SLF4j for logging
 - lombok for boilerplate code generation
 - ELK stack (ELK Stack: Elasticsearch, Kibana, Logstash) for log monitoring and analysis

+## Open task with high priority
+- to implement and use Docker secrets for enhanced security (in docker compose yml)

 ## Screenshots [Newer screenshots to be published soon]
 The following are the older screenshots: